top of page

 • The only beliefs necessary for becoming a Christian are, essentially, that Jesus Christ is the only Son of God, you need salvation, and Christ alone can provide it.
 Then you need to accept that free gift from him and become his follower, in spirit and how you live (there's more on this here).

-while following Jesus needs to include reverencing all his teachings and striving to act in accordance with them, it does not need to include being able to understand the reasons for every teaching of his or feeling “comfortable” with every one of them.
+While following Jesus needs to include showing respect for all his teachings and striving to act in accordance with them, it does not need to include being able to understand the reasons for every teaching of his or feeling “comfortable” with every one of them.

 bottom of page